News

 Chef de parties

 Availability currently ok in Glasgow, Edinburgh, Perthshire and central belt.
 Quality is mixed.
-In rural Scotland with accommodation there are a few candidates if wages are decent, suggest £8.50 to £12 per hour.
+In rural Scotland with accommodation there are a few candidates if wages are decent, suggesting £8.50 to £12 per hour.

 There are some chefs looking for live in accommodation and may be happy to relocate and again are of varying quality.